IntelSoftware/SYCL_101/03_Modern/4_hash_tables.rst

      -

 As you can see, there's a good chance that more than one key value will compute the same index.
-To solve this problem, in standard library values are stored in a buckets[[[should this be something like "in a standard library, values are stored in buckets" or " standard library values are stored in a bucket?]]] — so multiple values can be under the same index.
+To solve this problem, in a standard library, values are stored in buckets — so multiple values can be under the same index.